How to Write an Article

 WhiteSmoke knows about English grammar.
 Linguists helped develop its powerful English grammar software.
 The English grammar checker and spell checker will help you keep your writing clean, producing a better article for you to send to editors (or turn in to your teacher).
 Use WhiteSmoke throughout your writing--it’s the English writing software you can count on.
 Its creative writing solution will help you with your writing needs.

 After you have finished with a good draft, check the word count.
 If you need to write a short article, eliminate unnecessary words to reduce your word count so that you don't exceed your maximum word limit.
-The WhiteSmoke thesaurus can help you choose a strong word that might take the place of a few weaker words.
+The WhiteSmoke thesaurus software can help you choose a strong word that might take the place of a few weaker words.
 Use active verbs.
 Reduce passive sentences.
 Keep checking your word count until your article has fewer words than the maximum in the publisher's guidelines.